-Understand the Fundamentals of Lawn Care an Be a Professional in This Field
+Learn the Fundamentals of Lawn Care

 This is the ideal course for anyone wishing to undertake employment in a turf or lawn business, or as a landscape gardener.
 You will learn the basics in terms of turf grass varieties, soil management, cultivation techniques, irrigation and feeding of turfs used for different purposes.